Lightning Radio Emissions

 High Altitude Ballooning

 Why confine ourselves to the ground?
-We lead an undergraduate team of researchers building high-altitude (100,000 ft) balloons equipped with sensors (cameras, x-ray, electromagnetic), to study lightning and other upper atmospheric phenomena from above.
+We lead an undergraduate team of researchers building high-altitude (100,000 ft) balloons equipped with sensors (cameras, x-ray, electromagnetic), to study lightning, solar eclipse, and other upper atmospheric phenomena from above.
 Students earn credit and can stay on the team for years.